-Ms. Vann is recognized as one of the local, state, and national, experts on self-injury.
-Her second book on the topic was released as an audiobook at the end of March 2015.
+Ms. Vann is recognized as one of the national and international experts on self-injury.
 As of June 2018, she has directly worked with almost 500 individuals and consulted on countless others that her colleagues and her interns have helped with a history of self-harm.
 She has presented on the topic all over the Dallas-Ft.
 Worth area, been the “go to” person for other counselors to consult with who treat injury, and presented in Houston & San Antonio for state conferences, in California for a National conference for counselors, and Internationally.
 She is currently in discussions with a major speaking group to take her talks nationwide.
-Her 4th book is currently being written with a tentative release date of fall 2018.
-As of June, she has presented on the topic over 75 times and for over 10 Regional Educational Centers and school districts,.
-Various local and national interviews that she has given on the topic can be found on her YouTube page and through Google searches.
+Her 5th book on NSSI is currently being written with a tentative release date of fall 2018.
+As of July 2018, she has presented on the topic over 80 times and for over 10 Regional Educational Centers and school districts, Various local and national interviews that she has given on the topic can be found on her YouTube page and through Google searches.

 *Videos have been posted to YouTube re: self-injury https://www.youtube.com/user/LoriVannCounseling